 Senior citizens and people with disabilities may have difficulty navigating sidewalks and shoulders and crossing roads/streets.
 Generally, the mobility-challenged move and react much more slowly than other transit riders.
 They also have difficulty navigating uneven surfaces.
 The areas surrounding neighborhoods where people with disabilities and/or senior citizens live often do not have adequate safe and accessible pedestrian infrastructure that can support people walking or traveling on or with their mobility device.
 Poor infrastructure makes it necessary for these residents to schedule even short trips on shared-ride or depend on friends/family for transportation to avoid becoming homebound.
 Supporting Complete Streets helps create equitable, comfortable, connected, and safe transportation networks that serve pedestrians, bicyclists, public transportation users, children, older individuals, individuals with disabilities, and motorists because they are designed with the safety and comfort of all road users, as well as the natural and human environment, in mind.
-SEDA-COG MPO has adopted a Complete Streets

-Policy.
-The policy and related checklist can be found on the MPO's Complete Streets page: https://seda-cog.org/departments/transportation/complete-streets/
+SEDA-COG MPO has adopted a Complete Streets Policy.
+The policy and related checklists can be found under the MPO & PennDOT Resources section of their website: https://seda-cog.org/departments/transportation/seda-cog-metropolitan-planning-organization/